instant payments bank transfers switzerland

 How secure are instant payments?

 Instant payments are considered to be just as secure as conventional bank transfers.
 Instant payment services are part of regular online banking or mobile banking services.
-The instant payments which will be offered in Switzerland will be processed by the exact same clearing system which processes standard bank transfers, when the transfer is between two Swiss banks.
+The instant payments which are offered in Switzerland will be processed by the exact same clearing system that processes standard bank transfers, when the transfer is between two Swiss banks.

 What happens if I make a mistake in an instant payment transfer order?